The Way to the King

 Key Passages:

-- 2 Thessalonians 1:3-4: Paul expresses gratitude for the faith and perseverance of the Thessalonian believers amid persecution.
+- 2 Thessalonians 1:3-5: Paul commends the Thessalonians for their faith and perseverance amidst persecution.

-- 2 Thessalonians 2:1-3: Paul addresses concerns about the Day of the Lord and warns against being deceived.
+- 2 Thessalonians 2:1-4: Paul addresses concerns about the Day of the Lord and warns against false teachings.

-- 2 Thessalonians 3:6-10: Paul gives instructions regarding idleness and emphasizes the importance of hard work.
+- 2 Thessalonians 3:6-15: Paul gives instructions regarding idleness and encourages the community to work diligently.

 Historical Context: